No longer just a U.S. toy, drones go global

-Sensex, Nifty rise in line with Asia; RBI policy meeting outcome awaited

-Indian shares rose on Wednesday in line with broader Asian markets as investors awaited key political and economic events including the monetary policy meeting in India.

-FARNBOROUGH, England Having revolutionised warfare for the United States in the last 15 years, unmanned aerial drones are going global as the number of countries building and operating them soars.
+FARNBOROUGH, England Having revolutionized warfare for the United States in the last 15 years, unmanned aerial drones are going global as the number of countries building and operating them soars.

 Until now, such systems have largely been the exclusive purview of the U.S. and a handful of allies.
 Washington allowed Britain, Italy and Turkey to buy U.S.-built drones and operate them usually alongside U.S. forces, but largely rejected requests from other nations keen to acquire the same capability.